-- Notification of the compromise to all Subjects/ subscribers and other entities with which CERTSIGN has agreements or other form of established relations, among which relying parties and other trust services providers.
-In addition, this information will be made available to other relying parties by means of mass media and electronic mail - Notification of the general public through several channels, including a message on the CERTSIGN's CA repository and web site, a press release in the media - A certificate corresponding to the compromised key is placed on Certificate Revocation List - All the certificates signed by the corrupted CA are revoked and a suitable reason for revocation is submitted - The Certification Authority generates a new key pair and a new certificate - New certificates for Subject are generate - The new certificates for Subjects are submitted to them free of charge. - If a Certificate is revoked because of CA key compromise, certSIGN Root CA G2 will issue a new CRL within 24 hours after receiving notice of the compromise and publish online CRLs immediately.
+- Notification of the compromise to all Subjects/ subscribers and other entities with which certSIGN has agreements or other form of established relations, among which relying parties and other trust services providers.
+In addition, this information will be made available to other relying parties by means of mass media and electronic mail - Notification of the general public through several channels, including a message on the certSIGN's CA repository and web site, a press release in the media - A certificate corresponding to the compromised key is placed on Certificate Revocation List

+- All the certificates signed by the corrupted CA are revoked and a suitable reason for revocation is submitted - The Certification Authority generates a new key pair and a new certificate - New certificates for Subject are generated

+The new certificates for Subjects are submitted to them free of charge.